sbhardwajgrid/graph-DL/README.md

 ## Data
 1. Download the raw data from the mentioned link and save it in "./data/raw" as "graph_edges.txt" and "5000_communities.txt"
 2. Create 2 subfolders "./data/interim" and "./data/processed"
 3. Raw data is processed by the dataloader script at "./src/data/data_loader.py".
-It currently supports 2 experiments "edge_sampling" and "n_communities".
+    This script takes the raw data files "graph_edges.txt" and "5000_communities.txt" in "./data/raw/" as inputs and processes them for the model to use for training and testing.
+It saves the in processed data at "./data/processed/".
+The name of the processed file needs to be passed to the dataloader as the argument processed_filename.
+The file will be saved as "./data/processed/processed_filename".
+Make sure to use ".pt" extension for the processed filename.

+    The processed_filenames currently saved are in the format "data_{n2v_embedding_size}_{number_of_output_communties}_{fraction_of_sampled_edges}.pt"

 ## Explorations
 1. Explore the dataset in "./notebooks/data_exploration.ipynb"